 AANSA is an organization for pre-nursing, nursing and graduate students at The University of Texas at Austin School of Nursing.
 It provides services in the community through health awareness, leadership, mentorship and volunteer services.
 AANSA is dedicated to increasing the number of ethnic minority students by providing academic and psychosocial supports.
 All students, faculty and staff are welcome.

-ANGS is the official graduate student nursing organization recognized by The University of Texas at Austin.
+GNSA is the official graduate student nursing organization recognized by The University of Texas.
 All graduate nursing students are automatically members and are encouraged to be active participants.
-ANGS stated purpose is to promote the educational and professional development of nurses enrolled in graduate school at The University of Texas at Austin.
+This includes students in the AE-MSN program, traditional MSN program, AE-PhD program, PhD program, and DNP program.
+GNSA stated purpose is to promote the educational and professional development of nurses enrolled in graduate school at The University of Texas at Austin.

 HNSA is an official organization sponsored by the School of Nursing at The University of Texas at Austin.
 HNSA offers support and resources to students interested in pursuing a nursing degree.
 The purpose of HNSA is to promote academic, professional, and leadership skills by providing multiple social events, volunteering, and networking opportunities.